An SMSF lets you take control of your superannuation and gives you flexibility.

 SMSFs are ideal for those who like the control and flexibility that comes with running their own fund and making their own investment choices.

-The advantages of a self-managed super fund are as great as you make them.
-An SMSF provides you with more investment choices and estate planning opportunities but the main attraction of an SMSF is that you have control over where your superannuation is invested, additional tax efficiencies, as well as savings on administration fees.
+An SMSF provides you with more investment choices and estate planning opportunities but the main attraction of an SMSF is that you have control over how your superannuation is invested, additional tax efficiencies, as well as savings on administration fees.

 Some of the main benefits of a self-managed super fund include: